MPLS Traffic Engineering MIB

 •The ability to write notification configurations into nonvolatile memory.

 Notification Generation Events

-When MPLS TE notifications are enabled (see the snmp-server enable traps (mpls) command), notification messages relating to specific events within Cisco IOS XE software are generated and sent to a specified NMS in the network.
+When MPLS TE notifications are enabled (see the snmp-server enable traps mpls traffic-eng command), notification messages relating to specific events within Cisco IOS software are generated and sent to a specified NMS in the network.

 For example, an mplsTunnelUp notification is sent to an NMS when an MPLS TE tunnel is configured and the tunnel transitions from an operationally "down" state to an "up" state.

 Conversely, an mplsTunnelDown notification is generated and sent to an NMS when an MPLS TE tunnel transitions from an operationally "up" state to a "down" state.

 An mplstunnelRerouted notification is sent to the NMS under the following conditions: